Israel and the Occupied Palestinian Territory

 BACKGROUND:

-Israel has also imposed a complete siege of Gaza, resulting in a dire humanitarian crisis and acute shortages of water, food and medicines that threaten the survival of 2.3 million Palestinians.
+Israel’s complete siege of Gaza has resulted in a dire humanitarian crisis and acute shortages of water, food and medicines that threaten the survival of 2.3 million Palestinians.
 The electricity supply to Gaza has also been cut off, resulting in an ongoing blackout and contributing to the collapse of hospitals and water and sanitation services.
-Nine out of every ten Palestinians in Gaza are internally displaced and facing successive so-called evacuation orders by the Israeli military.
+The CoI found that Israel has perpetrated a concerted policy to destroy Gaza’s healthcare system.
+Nine out of every ten Palestinians in Gaza are internally displaced and have faced successive so-called evacuation orders by the Israeli military.
 Areas where internally displaced Palestinians have been directed to seek safety lack necessities for survival and are regularly hit by airstrikes and missiles.
-The Office of the UN High Commissioner for Human Rights (OHCHR) has documented patterns of Israeli attacks on aid warehouses and against Palestinian civilians collecting or seeking aid, with dozens of incidents of shooting, shelling and targeting since January.
-The CoI determined that Israel has committed war crimes and crimes against humanity during its military operations and attacks in Gaza since 7 October, including starvation as a method of warfare, intentionally directing attacks against civilians and civilian objects, sexual violence, torture, forcible transfer and others.
+The UN Children’s Fund found that at least 87 percent of school buildings have been directly hit or damaged since October 2023, including one third of the UN Relief and Works Agency for Palestine Refugees in the Near East’s (UNRWA) schools, where many displaced persons sought shelter and were areas previously designated as “safe.”

-Since 7 October existing patterns of violence by Israeli settlers in the Occupied West Bank have escalated.
-According to the UN Office for the Coordination of Humanitarian Affairs, Israeli settlers have perpetrated over 1,122 attacks, resulting in Palestinian fatalities and injuries, as well as damage to Palestinian property.
-OHCHR reported that settlers carrying out these attacks are at times acting with the acquiescence and collaboration of Israeli forces and authorities.
+Since 7 October 2023 existing patterns of violence in the Occupied West Bank have escalated.
+According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), Israeli settlers have perpetrated over 1,492 attacks, resulting in hundreds of Palestinian fatalities and injuries, as well as damage to Palestinian property.
+The Office of the UN High Commissioner for Human Rights (OHCHR) reported that settlers carrying out these attacks are at times acting with the acquiescence and collaboration of Israeli forces and authorities.
 At least 16 Israelis, including members of the Israeli forces, have been killed by armed Palestinians.
+According to a group of UN experts, in 2023 Israel seized more Palestinian land than in any year in the past 30 years.
 There has also been a sharp increase in unnecessary and disproportionate force by Israeli forces, including airstrikes, violent military tactics during search-and-arrest operations and incursions by armored personnel carriers and bulldozers sent to refugee camps.
-Israeli forces have conducted daily mass arrests and denied medical assistance to those injured in attacks.
 OHCHR has reported a significant increase in extrajudicial executions, mass detentions and enforced disappearances – with thousands held in detention in deplorable conditions without charge or trial – as well as sexual violence and ill-treatment, including waterboarding, that may amount to torture against Palestinian detainees.

 RECENT DEVELOPMENTS: